CANCER - PATHOGENESIS AND THERAPEUTICS - 2022/3

 The learning and teaching strategy is designed to:

-- Provide lectures delivered by research active experts in the field of cancer research including clinical oncologists.
+Provide pre-recorded lectures by research active experts in the field of cancer research including clinical oncologists.

 The learning and teaching methods include:

-- One clinical study lecture given by a medical oncologist
+One clinical study lecture given by a medical oncologist (pre-recorded)

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.